 How We Helped

-Personal Injury Solicitor Melanie Burden and Associate Chartered Legal Executive Gulderen Salih agreed to help Ms M with her claim, acting on a No Win, No Fee basis, and approached the car driver’s insurance company.
-The car driver had already been prosecuted and received points on his licence, so the insurer accepted complete responsibility for the accident.
+Melanie and Gulderen approached the car driver’s insurance company and found he had already been prosecuted and received points on his licence, so the insurer accepted complete responsibility for the accident.

 This meant Gulderen could apply for Interim Payments of compensation, which would help Ms M pay for urgently needed medical treatment and other day-to-day costs.
 Meanwhile, a case manager was brought in to arrange treatment appointments for Ms M to make sure she received all the treatment she needed without delay.

 Gulderen arranged for Ms M to have medical assessments from independent medical experts.
 They compiled detailed medical reports outlining her injuries and how serious they were.
 These helped Gulderen determine how much compensation Ms M would need to get suitable care and support.